How to Paint Ocean with a Step-by-Step Tutorial

 The sun would be hitting the top of the clouds, the top of the foam areas and also some of the wavelets in the foreground water.

-When you are learning how to paint ocean remember the direction of the sunlight.
-The sun is coming from the left.
+When you are learning to paint ocean always pay attention to the direction of the light; that gives reality to the painting.

 Paint the sunlight colorsBlock-in the sunlight on the foam.